bigbluebutton/bigbluebutton-tablet/README.md

 BigBlueButton mobile application.

+This repository contains the UI and the packaging information (targets, signing, etc).

+It also contains the sample implementation that allows users to add BigBlueButton portals.

 **Important:** This is an work in progress and is not ready to be used by the community.
 Please stay tunned.

 ## Development